 INDIVIDUAL/FAMILY AND SHORT TERM CARE PLANS

 Beginning February 4, 2020, FBHP members will pay no out-of-pocket costs for approved and authorized COVID-19 testing and test-related visits.
-Both the testing and related visit will be paid at 100% for any place of service, including telemedicine visits through April 15, 2022.* This applies for any Under 65 coverage you may have with us, and to providers and facilities both in-network and out-of-network.
+Both the testing and related visit will be paid at 100% for any place of service, including telemedicine visits through the end of the public health emergency.* This applies for any Under 65 coverage you may have with us, and to providers and facilities both in-network and out-of-network.